Table of Contents

 Confidential Information Definition

-An NDA should contain a definition of what information will be considered confidential.
+First, define what information you consider confidential in your NDA.
 Additionally, the disclosing party will want to ensure this clause is very broad to capture all the information that a party may disclose to the receiver.
-Broad definition clauses may limit the business ability to use the information disclosed in a way that could benefit the discloser’s business plans.
-For this reason, it is important to ensure the definition of confidential information is accurate for the purposes of your business interactions.
+Broad definition clauses may limit the business‘ ability to use the information disclosed to benefit the discloser’s business plans.
+For this reason, it is essential to ensure the definition of confidential information is accurate for the purposes of your business interactions.

 Purpose of Confidentiality

 The other party will likely have set out a specific purpose for disclosing the confidential information to the receiver.
-Therefore, this clause should not be too broad or narrow as it may prevent you from being able to use the confidential information for the businesses needs.
+Therefore, this clause should not be too broad or narrow, as it may prevent you from being able to use the confidential information for the business’s needs.

 Return of Information

-At the end of the contractual relationship, NDAs may include a clause stating that the receiving party needs to return or destroy the confidential information.
+NDAs may include a clause stating that the receiving party needs to return or destroy the confidential information at the end of the contractual relationship.
 In addition, the NDA should contain a clause stipulating exactly how and when this should occur.

 Getting Out of a Confidentiality Agreement